mnot/I-D/httpbis-alt-svc/draft.md

 way when they are used by servers (e.g., for load balancing).

-Therefore, if a client becomes aware of an alternate service, the client SHOULD use that alternate service as soon as it is available, provided that the security properties of the alternate service protocol are desirable, as compared to the existing connection.
+Therefore, if a client becomes aware of an alternate service, the client SHOULD use that alternate service for all requests to the associated origin as soon as it is available, provided that the security properties of the alternate service protocol are desirable, as compared to the existing connection.

 The client is not required to block requests; the origin's connection can be used until the alternate connection is established.
 However, if the security